Streaming endpoints overview

 In Microsoft Azure Media Services (AMS), a Streaming Endpoint represents a streaming service that can deliver content directly to a client player application, or to a Content Delivery Network (CDN) for further distribution.
 Media Services also provides seamless Azure CDN integration.
 The outbound stream from a StreamingEndpoint service can be a live stream, a video on demand, or progressive download of your asset in your Media Services account.
 Each Azure Media Services account includes a default StreamingEndpoint.
 Additional StreamingEndpoints can be created under the account.
 There are two versions of StreamingEndpoints, 1.0 and 2.0.
 Starting with January 10th 2017, any newly created AMS accounts will include version 2.0 default StreamingEndpoint.
 Additional streaming endpoints that you add to this account will also be version 2.0.
 This change will not impact the existing accounts; existing StreamingEndpoints will be version 1.0 and can be upgraded to version 2.0.
 With this change there will be behavior, billing and feature changes (for more information, see the Streaming types and versions section documented below).

-In addition, starting with the 2.15 version (released in January 2017), Azure Media Services added the following properties to the Streaming Endpoint entity: CdnProvider, CdnProfile, FreeTrialEndTime, StreamingEndpointVersion.
+Azure Media Services added the following properties to the Streaming Endpoint entity: CdnProvider, CdnProfile, FreeTrialEndTime, StreamingEndpointVersion.
 For detailed overview of these properties, see this.

 When you create an Azure Media Services account a default standard streaming endpoint is created for you in the Stopped state.
 You cannot delete the default streaming endpoint.
 Depending on the Azure CDN availability in the targeted region, by default newly created default streaming endpoint also includes "StandardVerizon" CDN provider integration.

 Azure CDN integration can be disabled before starting the streaming endpoint.
+The

 This topic gives an overview of the main functionalities that are provided by streaming endpoints.